cnnarayanchavan/Module_5-PCB-/README.md

 3. Q & A {WAP}
    - today we learnt about the functions in java and how it works internally
    - second the shadowing in functions, variable length in java.
+   - what exacttly the shadowing : simpelly the lower level value is overriding the higher level value
+   -